mvw/hackerrank/Functional Programming/Persistent Structures/Minimum Multiple/README.md

 24
 ```

 Recalculating the whole sparse table every time turned out to be too slow.

-The test cases seemed to feature many updates, perhaps half of the ops.
+The test cases seemed to feature many updates, perhaps half of the operations.
 So getting efficient here as well is important.

 This solution passes only test cases #00 to #06.